carlopizzuto/OS-PROJECT3/devlog.md

 [05/08] [13:00]
 Today I plan on finishing the `insert` command, which implies that I need to work on the b-tree implementation.
 I'll start by creating the b-tree structure and then I will implement the functions for the other commands.

+[05/08] [14:25]
+I have just finished the restructuring of the project.
+I created constants and utils files and modified the Makefile to handle the new structure and it still works.
+Later on today I will continue working on the `insert` command and hopefully finish a basic b-tree implementation by tonight.